InfinitePeripherals/QPayTest/docs/getting-started/xamarin.md

   <img src="https://github.com/InfinitePeripherals/QuantumPay/blob/1392806182d2a677a669d5402d349ff1d9f6b23d/docs/assets/images/walkthroughs/xamarin-1.png" style='border:1px solid #000000' />
 </p>

+3. Import the QuantumSDK.iOS.resources folder provided by IPC Peripherals.

 ### Add MFi protocols to Info.plist
 Go to your project's **Info.plist** file and add a new entry for "Supported external accessory protocols" using the following values.
 Note: in Xcode 13.0+ this has been moved to the "Info" tab in your project's settings.